Entering the European market for fresh peas

 Use organic certification to increase product value

-Organic certification can be an interesting way to set your fresh peas apart and market them at a higher value.
+Organic certification can be an interesting way to set your fresh peas apart and find a high-value market segment.
 The demand for organic vegetables is growing and the supply of organic sugar snaps and mangetout is limited.
+However, the current market size for organic fresh peas is still very small.
+It is a niche within a niche market.

 Tips:

-• Download the current list of control bodies and authorities to see which certifiers are active in your region.
+- Download the List of Recognised Control Authorities and Control Bodies to see which certifiers are active in your region.

 Address consumers with a fair-trade label